benevolent-games/tact/README.md

 npm install @benev/tact
 ```

-tact is a toolbox for handling user inputs on the web.
+tact is a toolkit for handling user inputs on the web.
 it's good at user-customizable keybindings, multiple gamepad support, and mobile ui.

 - 🛹 **[#deck](#deck)** full setup with localstorate persistence